Bird Karma

 Bird Karma is a 2018 American animated short film written and directed by William Salazar and produced by DreamWorks Animation.
-It was the first short to come from DreamWorks' newly-created shorts program, and the studio's first film to utilize only traditional animation since Sinbad: Legend of the Seven Seas in 2003.
+It was the first short to come from DreamWorks' newly created shorts program, and the studio's first film to utilize only traditional animation since Sinbad: Legend of the Seven Seas in 2003.
+It is also the first DreamWorks Animation production to be distributed by Universal Pictures following parent company NBCUniversal's acquisition of the studio in 2016.

 Plot

 On a foggy lake, a long-legged bird flies into the water and, to a musical beat, catches and eats some fish.
 Eventually, he sees a sparkling orange fish jumping out of the water and vainly attempts to catch it until it begins to rain.
 The next morning, the bird again spots the fish and gives chase, but his attention is soon diverted by the fish's ability to create rainbow trails when he jumps from the water.
 But despite his amazement of the sight, the bird lures the fish into a false sense of friendship and proceeds to catch and eat it.
 However, this meal causes the bird to grow sick, turn orange and fall over dead, after which the fish in the lake begin to devour his corpse.